State of the Union: Local versions

 Certain U.S. states have a similar annual address given by the governor.
 For most of them, it is called the State of the State address.
-In Iowa, it is called the Condition of the State Address; in Kentucky, Massachusetts, Pennsylvania, and Virginia, the speech is called the State of the Commonwealth address.
+In Iowa, it is called the Condition of the State Address.
+In Kentucky, Massachusetts, Pennsylvania, and Virginia, the speech is called the State of the Commonwealth address.
 The mayor of the District of Columbia gives a State of the District address.
 American Samoa has a State of the Territory address given by the governor.
 Puerto Rico has a State Address given by the governor.
 In Guam, the governor delivers an annual State of the Island Address.

-Some cities or counties also have an annual State of the City Address given by the mayor, county commissioner or board chair, including Sonoma County, California; Orlando, Florida; Gwinnett County, Georgia; Cincinnati, Ohio; New Haven, Connecticut; Parma, Ohio; Detroit, Michigan; Seattle, Washington; Birmingham, Alabama; Boston, Massachusetts; Los Angeles, California; Buffalo, New York; Rochester, New York; San Antonio, Texas; McAllen, Texas; and San Diego, California.
+Some cities or counties have an annual State of the City Address given by the mayor, county commissioner or board chair, including Sonoma County, California; Orlando, Florida; Gwinnett County, Georgia; Cincinnati, Ohio; New Haven, Connecticut; Parma, Ohio; Detroit, Michigan; Seattle, Washington; Birmingham, Alabama; Boston, Massachusetts; Los Angeles, California; Buffalo, New York; Rochester, New York; San Antonio, Texas; McAllen, Texas; and San Diego, California.
 The Mayor of the Metropolitan Government of Nashville and Davidson County in Nashville, Tennessee gives a speech similar called the State of Metro Address.
 Some university presidents give a State of the University address at the beginning of every academic term.

-Some elementary and secondary schools and school districts also hold a "State of the School(s)" address at the beginning of each calendar year.
+Some elementary and secondary schools and school districts hold a "State of the School(s)" address at the beginning of each calendar year.
 Private companies usually have a "State of the Corporation" or "State of the Company" address given by the respective CEO.
-As well, the commissioners of some North American professional sports leagues, in particular Major League Soccer and the Canadian Football League, deliver annual "State of the League" addresses, usually in conjunction with events surrounding their respective leagues' championship games.
+The commissioners of some North American professional sports leagues, in particular Major League Soccer and the Canadian Football League, deliver annual "State of the League" addresses, usually in conjunction with events surrounding their respective leagues' championship games.

+European Union

-The State of the Union model has also been adopted by the European Union.
+The State of the Union model has been adopted by the European Union.

+France

 In France, President Emmanuel Macron initiated a similar event in 2017, again in 2018, but the practice did not continue the following years.

+Spain

 In Spain, the Congress of Deputies adopted the tradition under the name "Debate on the State of the Nation" in 1983.
-The Prime Minister gives an address for an undetermined length of time, and afterwards each of the parliamentary groups have the chance to respond in an address with a maximum length of thirty minutes.
+The prime minister gives an address for an undetermined length of time, and afterwards each of the parliamentary groups have the chance to respond in an address with a maximum length of thirty minutes.
 These are sorted by the amount of deputies that each parliamentary group holds, thus starting with the leader of the Opposition.
 Since its creation, it has taken place in every non-election year except for 2021, where Prime Minister Pedro Sánchez was forced to cancel it due to the COVID-19 pandemic.

+Argentina

+In Argentina, the president delivers an annual speech, in which he details the state of the country and announces the bills that the Executive Branch may send to Congress in the coming year.
+This speech is known as Opening of regular sessions of the National Congress and it is usually held in march.